Pre and post nuptial agreements and pre and post civil partnership agreements

 Unmarried couples living together

-If you live with your partner, or are planning to live with your partner, you can help to protect your interests by entering into a cohabitation agreement.
+If you live with your partner, or are planning to live with your partner, you can help to protect your interests by entering into a cohabitation agreement (also known as a living together agreement).
 A cohabitation agreement sets out your clear intentions as to all matters which could ultimately give rise to a dispute if the relationship fails.
-This agreement would include making provision for;
+Such an agreement is a sensible way to approach a huge commitment.The agreement would include making provision for;

 - Financial Assets

-If you or your partner have children, claims can be brought on their behalf to help provide for them financially, in addition to what would be awarded in terms of child support by the Child Support Agency (now known as CMEC)
+If you or your partner have children, claims can be brought on their behalf to help provide for them financially, in addition to what would be awarded in terms of child support by the Child Maintenance Service but such proceedings can be complex and expensive so agreement is always preferable.

 Depending on the age of the child you may not automatically have parental responsibility for that child if you were not married to the mother.
 If you separate, this may become an issue that needs to be addressed to enable you to remain fully involved and consulted in the child’s life.